 Lenz eventually came to suffer from paranoid schizophrenia, which inspired Georg Büchner to write a speculative biographical novella based on the diaries of Johann Friedrich Oberlin, at whose house Lenz lodged for a period of three weeks as his mental health steadily deteriorated.
 I post the above excerpt here due to its incisive analysis of Lenz’s personality, which I admire both for its perspicaciousness and the way it highlights Lenz’s relation to the Romantic zeitgeist.
 As well, Deleuze & Guattari refer to Lenz in the opening pages of Anti-Oedipus.
 See here for an excellent synopsis of Lenz’s life and place within schizoanalysis.

-[I recently had to type this out for an acquaintance, so I figured that I might as well post it for fellow confuzzled readers of D&G. One should, however, note the suspicion of 'tautological' definitions explicitly posed by Bourdieu, evidently adopted from Wittgenstein, who decried the assumption of Western metaphysics that every word references a distinct object.
-Rather, says Wittgenstein, we should look at words in terms of what they do: as a 'toolbox'.
+[I figured I might as well post this for fellow confuzzled readers of D&G. One should, however, note the suspicion of ‘tautological’ definitions posed by Bourdieu, following Wittgenstein, who decried the assumption of Western metaphysics that every word references a distinct object.
+Rather, we should look at words in terms of what they do: as a ‘toolbox’.
 Here, then, is a glimpse into some of the tools utilized by Guattari and Deleuze, though these are by no means exhaustive, tautological definitions, but merely two-dimensional renditions of multifaceted concepts.
 For other renditions, the reader is directed to this and this, as well as the following books:

 - Parr, A. (Ed.).
 (2005).
 Deleuze Dictionary.
 Edinburgh, Scotland: Edinburgh University Press.